GNGC-IT/mech_wiki/LED/led.md

 int led = 2;

-// the setup function runs once when you press reset or power the board void setup() {  // initialize digital pin 13 as an output. pinMode(led, OUTPUT);
+// the setup function runs once when you press reset or power the board void setup() {  // initialize the led's pin as an output. pinMode(led, OUTPUT);
 }